Gau123-rav/Study-Notion/README.md

 #### Front End Pages

 ##### For Students:
-Homepage: A brief introduction to the platform with links to the course list and user details.
+-Homepage: A brief introduction to the platform with links to the course list and user details.
 Course List: A list of all the courses available on the platform, along with their descriptions and ratings.
 Wishlist: Displays all the courses that a student has added to their wishlist.
 Cart Checkout: Allows the user to complete course purchases.